Type 1 Diabetes Diagnosis and The Things They Don’t Tell You

 Type 1 Diabetes Diagnosis and Things They Don’t Tell You:

-How Consistently Inconsistent Life Now Is
+How Consistently Inconsistent Life Is Now

 After I went home I was still in the honeymoon phase and my body responded well to the insulin.
 But after the honeymoon phase wore off, it was chaotic for many years following.
 During the teen years not only was I growing but I was also combating hormones.
 Now I know that diabetes is constantly changing and so is my day to day insulin requirements.

 I soon learned how volatile my blood sugars can actually be.
 That even if I eat and inject myself with the same amount of insulin everyday, the results can vary.
 It didn’t happen overnight, but over the years I learned how to adjust and find certain trends.